grigorescu/Brownian/README.md

 Configuration
 -------------

-1. Change ELASTICSEARCH_SERVER in Brownian/settings.py to your server's hostname and port.
+1. Change ELASTICSEARCH_SERVER in Brownian/lib/python2.7/site-packages/Brownian/settings.py to your server's hostname and port.
-+ Change TIME_ZONE in Brownian/settings.py to your desired timezone.
++ Change TIME_ZONE in settings.py to your desired timezone.
++ Review the other settings at the top of settings.py and configure them as desired.

 Running Development Server
 --------------------------